MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/enable-support-tls-environment.md

 - Update NET Framework 4.6 and earlier versions to support TLS 1.2 and TLS 1.1.

   For more information, see [.NET Framework versions and dependencies](/dotnet/framework/migration-guide/versions-and-dependencies).
-- If you're using .NET Framework 4.5.2 or 4.5.1 on Windows 8.1 or Windows Server 2012, the relevant updates and details are also available from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=42883).
+- If you're using .NET Framework 4.5.2 or 4.5.1 on Windows 8.1 or Windows Server 2012, the relevant updates and details are also available from [Microsoft Update Catalog](https://www.catalog.update.microsoft.com/Search.aspx?q=2898850).

   - Also see [Microsoft Security Advisory 2960358](/security-updates/SecurityAdvisories/2015/2960358)